gavinlyonsrepo/ERM19264_UC1609/README.md

 Installation
 ------------------------------

-The library is included(PENDING approval) in the official Arduino library manger and the optimum way to install it is using the library manager which can be opened by the *manage libraries* option in Arduino IDE.
-Search "ERM19264" in search bar of library manager to find it.
+The library is included in the official Arduino library manger and the optimum way to install it is using the library manager which can be opened by the *manage libraries* option in Arduino IDE.

 See link below for instruction for this and for the other methods too.